-- 2.2.12 refrain from being in possession of weapons of any kind in school or at school activities; - 2.3 refrain from inappropriate computer usage and/or multi-media devices inaccordance with Board policies (cell phones, cameras, Blackberries, etc.).
-The Board believes in promoting on-line safety and a focused learning environment.
-To this end, students are expected to: - 2.3.1 refrain from inappropriate computer usage and/or multi-media devices in accordance with Board policies (cell phones, cameras, Blackberries, etc.). - 2.3.2 refrain from using personal digital devices during instructional time or during any school-sponsored activity such as an assembly or presentation by a guest speaker unless given the express permission of the school administrator / teacher.
+- 2.2.12 refrain from being in possession of weapons of any kind in school or at school activities; - 2.3 The Board believes in promoting on-line safety and a focused learning environment.
+To this end, students are expected to: - 2.3.1 refrain from inappropriate computer usage and/or multi-media devices in accordance with Board policies - 2.3.2 refrain from using personal digital devices during instructional time or during any school-sponsored activity such as an assembly or presentation by a guest speaker unless given the express permission of the school administrator / teacher.
 A personal digital device is any personal digital device that can be used to communicate or to access the internet, such as a cell phone or a tablet - 2.4 The Board recognizes that some students will require the use of a personal digital device during instructional time for access to the learning environment or to achieve the intended learning outcomes.
 The following guidelines apply for the supervised use of personal digital devices during instructional time in schools. - 2.4.1 For medical, health or accessibility reasons.
 The plan for use by these students should be documented in their IEP, student support or medical/health plan, and these plans must be shared and communicated with the teacher. - 2.4.2 For instructional purposes that are appropriate for the student's age and developmental stage.
 This should be focused on the development of a student's digital literacy and connected to curricular standards and competencies appropriate for a student or group of students.
-Instruction and guidance will be provided by the teacher around the appropriate and responsible use of devices by students. - 2.2.132.4.3 For equity of access to learning outcomes.
-In situations where a student may not have access to personal digital devices or internet outside of school, a teacher may support that student by facilitating access during school hours to complete schoolwork or foster connections with peers.
+Instruction and guidance will be provided by the teacher around the appropriate and responsible use of devices by students. - 2.4.3 For equity of access to learning outcomes.
+In situations where a student may not have access to personal digital devices or internet outside of school, a teacher may support that student by facilitating access during school hours to complete schoolwork or foster connections with peers. - 2.5 The Board believes that any breach of Code of Conduct behaviours or expectations would be considered unacceptable.
+Students are encouraged to inform a responsible adult when becoming aware of any infraction of the Code of Conduct.